craicic/p10-library-service/README.md

 <!--At this point hibernate should have created the tables.
 Stop the application.-->

 ##### 7 - Package the application
-In command prompt, go to library-service root folder and run `mvn package`
+In command prompt, go to p10-library-service root folder and run `mvn package`

 ##### 8 - Run tomcat manager :
 - Open tomcat_home\conf\tomcat-user.xml and add the following line inside tomcat-user tag :	user username="user" password="123" roles="standart,manager-gui" inside a tag.